Serving in tennis can be stressful unless you’re confident that you can consistently hit your spots.

 When you step to the line to serve you’ve got multiple ways to start off the point.

-Will you slice it and pull your opponent off the court, hit a flat one with some pace to their their reaction time, or kick it so they have to deal with a high bounce?
+Will you slice it and pull your opponent off the court, hit a flat one with some pace to test their reaction time, go directly at their body to jam them, or kick it so they have to deal with a high bounce?

-Based on a proper toss and head position, your serves can be weapons.
+Based on a proper toss, head position, and a solid service motion, your serves can be weapons.

-You’re not only going to stop hitting the net after reading this, but you’re doing to diversify the serves you have at your disposal to keep your opponents always guessing.
+You’re not only going to stop hitting the net after reading this, but you’re doing to diversify the serves to keep your opponents always guessing.

 Practice, practice, practice!